SkymanOne/OutLesson/README.md

-# OutLesson - the platform for your cretions
+# OutLesson - the platform for your creations

 ### OutLesson - the media group of school 📢
 The web application "VneUroka" - is the some platform for the our news and your ideas.